 These limits of error for both (i) and (ii) above shall apply at the Reference Conditions defined in the appropriate meter specification.

-Evidence to substantiate that these overall accuracy requirements are met shall be available for inspection to the SSA or its agent.
+Evidence to verify that these overall accuracy requirements are met shall be available for inspection by either the SSA or its Agent for Stage 1 Metering Equipment or the Executive Committee for Stage 2 Metering Equipment.